dBrowser/dbrowser-dwebx-api/README.md

 # dbrowser-api

-The internal implementation for [DBrowserX](https://github.com/dbrowser/dbrowser)'s `DatArchive` APIs.
+The internal implementation for [DBrowserX](https://github.com/dbrowser/dbrowser)'s `DWebXArchive` APIs.
 Works with DWebX 2.0.

 All async methods work with callbacks and promises.
 If no callback is provided, a promise will be returned.